hamza094/ParkSense/README_BUDGET_OPTIMIZATION.md

 - **Rationale**: These interventions have moderate impact but no package size variants
 - **Consistency**: Provides baseline benefit calculation for non-tree interventions

-**Evidence Level**: 🟡 ParkHeat planning assumption - scale factors for benefit modeling
+**Evidence Level**: 🟡 ParkSense planning assumption - scale factors for benefit modeling

 ## 🧮 **How the Algorithm Works**